z-esmaily/Spawn_Gradient_Descent/README.md

 SpGD showcases its effectiveness in deep learning by addressing challenges such as slow convergence and entrapment in local minima.
 The proposed optimizer was integrated into **ResNet-20** and **DenseNet-19** models and evaluated on the **CIFAR-10** and **Fashion-MNIST** datasets, two widely used benchmarks in image classification, to compare its performance against other optimizers.

 ### Implementation and Experimentation
 Our implementation is based on the existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) method.
-The SpGD optimizer is defined in the `spawngd.py` file located in the *optimizers* folder.
+The SpGD optimizer is defined in the `spawngd.py` file located in the *Deep_implementation/optimizers* path.

-To evaluate the best accuracy, loss, and runtime for various optimizers on the CIFAR-10 dataset, run the `Cifar_Compare_Best_Accuracy_Time.py` file located in the `deep_implementation` folder with the following command:
+To evaluate the best accuracy, loss, and runtime for various optimizers on the CIFAR-10 dataset, run the `Cifar_Compare_Best_Accuracy_Time.py` file located in the `Deep_implementation` folder with the following command:

 ```bash
 python Cifar_Compare_Best_Accuracy_Time.py